 Hello, everyone.
-My name is Chad.
-I’ve been a Christian since July 1, 2000.
+My name is Chad, I’m the main blogger here at Eternal Disciple.
+I’ve been a follower of Jesus since July 1, 2000.
 It’s been a bumpy ride, to say the least, and I’ll share that journey through the many articles and pages found on this website.
 But let me start by sharing my personal testimony.

 Everyone has a story.
 And this is mine.
-This is the story of how I came to a REAL relationship with God the Father through our Lord Jesus Christ.
-And to all who have helped, led, encouraged, and challenged me over the years, I humbly say… Thank you.
+This is the story of how I came to a REAL relationship with God, through Jesus.
+And to all who have helped, led, encouraged, and challenged me over the years, I humbly say…thank you.

 I was far from the perfect child.
 I had issues with stealing, lying, and I despised most of my classmates and stopped at nothing to frame them into trouble.

 I was very selfish and very naive.
 I believed that I would never get caught.
 The truth is, I always got caught.
 And my dad would bring me back to the giant coffee table sized Bible that we had in our home.
 He would open up the book of Exodus and show me how God commands that we don’t steal, lie, etc.